 Add the fresh cilantro and fold everything together gently but thoroughly.

-Step 5: Chill and Finish with Fresh Avocado
+Step 5: Chill and Add Avocado

 - combined salad from Step 4